rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 the attribute.
 That way you are absolutely certain that the redirect will happen in the least possible time.
 However, that is outside the scope of this article.

-With this in place, when people click on a shortened link, let's say `www.sholi.com/58dad962`. they'll get redirected to the original URL and we'll track one morer view for that link.
+Once this in place, when people click on a shortened link, for example, `www.sholi.com/58dad962`, they will get redirected to the original URL and we'll track one morer view for that link.

 ### Displaying Link Views